Trumpet-Weasel/Unity-2D-Collider-Mask/README.md

 A Unity project is attached showcasing two examples of where this script can be used: <br>

 Magic Bridge - A platformer demo where you need to use a "magic bridge" to get through a barrier. <br>
-TARDIS Effect - A demo containing a box that is larger on the inside than it is on the outside.
+TARDIS Effect - A demo containing a box that is larger on the inside than it is on the outside. <br>

+I threw this together for a personal project, but decided to put it on Github in case anybody else found it useful.
+Hope you find a cool way to use this!